-After more than 20 hours of research and interviews, more than five hours of putting seven dryers to speed, heat, and time tests, and a holiday season’s worth of hair styling, we’ve worked our way through all the marketing claims to find out that no hair dryer is going to make your hair look better or dry faster than the leading competition.
-In our tests, drugstore dryers and luxury dryers alike accomplished the job in the same amount of time with the same styling results.
+After more than 20 hours of research and interviews, more than five hours of putting seven dryers to speed, heat, and time tests, and a holiday season’s worth of hair styling, we worked our way through all the marketing claims to find out that no hair dryer is going to make your hair look better or dry faster than the leading competition.
+The Xtava Peony tied for second-lightest of all the dryers we tested, has a curved handle and a long cord, and will make your hair look just as good as a dryer that costs 10 times the price.
+We’ve now used our top two picks for a year, and even after pitting them against a $400 luxury dryer, we still like them just as much.

-If a super-light hair dryer is important to you—maybe you have arthritis and/or a ton of hair—we recommend the Conair Comfort Touch Tourmaline Ceramic Dryer.
-It was the very lightest dryer that we tested and the least expensive, too, but dried hair as fast as the rest.
-The cord is only five feet long, which won’t matter if you have an outlet near the mirror where you do your hair, but will make maneuvering it around a pain at best if you don’t.
-The casing feels cheaper, too; the handle is thicker than our other picks, and some reviews say that the numbers next to the buttons wear off.
-This dryer does the job, but you’ll most likely be happier spending a few extra dollars and upgrading to our top pick.
+If a superlight hair dryer is important to you—maybe you have arthritis and/or a ton of hair—we recommend the Conair Comfort Touch Tourmaline Ceramic Dryer.
+It was the lightest dryer that we tested and the least expensive, too, but dried hair as fast as the rest.
+The cord is only 5 feet long, which won’t matter if you have an outlet near the mirror where you do your hair, but will make maneuvering it around a pain at best if you don’t.
+The casing feels cheaper, too; the handle is thicker than our other picks’, and some reviews say that the numbers next to the buttons wear off.
+It’s only a couple dollars less than our top pick (unless you need a diffuser, which is not included with our top pick and costs about $15).

-We interviewed two dermatologists to learn how heat styling affects hair: Melissa Piliang, who specializes in hair disorders at the Cleveland Clinic, and Rebecca Kazin, an assistant professor of dermatology at Johns Hopkins.
-We also spoke to Allen Ruiz, Aveda Global Director of Hair Styling; Perry Romanowski, a cosmetic chemist; Jim Shapiro, an electrical engineer; and a second engineer at a large research university just long enough to get his informed opinion that there’s no obvious mechanism for a lot of the claims that hair dryers make.
+We interviewed two dermatologists to learn how heat styling affects hair: Dr. Melissa Piliang, who specializes in hair disorders at the Cleveland Clinic, and Dr. Rebecca Kazin, an assistant professor of dermatology at Johns Hopkins.
+We also spoke to Allen Ruiz, Aveda Global Director of Hair Styling; Perry Romanowski, a cosmetic chemist; and Jim Shapiro, an electrical engineer.
+(We also spoke to a second engineer at a large research university just long enough to get his informed opinion that there’s no obvious mechanism for a lot of the claims that hair dryers make.)
 We consulted consumer magazine listicles (before mostly throwing them out) and patents.

 They worked, in my memory, just a bit better than my best drugstore appliance finds.
 But I still needed a lengthy morning routine to get the pin-straight hair I so coveted.